WHICH KREITLER ROLLER MODEL IS RIGHT FOR ME?

-The 3.0 drums provide approximately 40% more resistance compared to the 4.5 drums, making harder workouts possible without the addition of the Headwind Fan but not allowing the easy spinning that the 4.5 rollers offer.
+The 3.0 drums provide approximately 40% more resistance compared to the 4.5 drums, making harder workouts possible without the addition of the Headwind Fan.
 The 3.0 rollers are a good choice when higher resistance is desired, and at a lower cost than the 4.5 w/Headwind Fan combination.

 The 2.25 drums have approximately 90% more resistance compared to the 4.5 drums.
 Only the strongest of riders are able to ride the 2.25 drums.
 The 2.25 rollers were originally designed for the USA Cycling Team when they were looking for smaller rollers for travel that also provided enough resistance for interval workouts or sprint warm-ups.
 If you do not routinely average over 20-25mph on your solo road rides, look to the 3.0’s or 4.5’s.

 For a numerical comparison of the different Kreitler drums and accessories, please refer to the Wattage Chart.
 This chart is for comparison purposes only.
 Your actual wattage produced will vary depending on body weight, tire pressure, wheel aerodynamics, and other factors.

-Step 3) Select Alloy End Caps or Poly End Caps:
+Step 2) Select Alloy or Poly End Caps

 Our Alloy Rollers are available in all three sizes (4.5, 3.0 and 2.25) while the Challenger Rollers are only available in 4.5.
-Alloy rollers have alloy end caps, the Challenger models have molded ploycarbonate end caps.
+Alloy rollers have alloy end caps while the Challenger 4.5 have molded ploycarbonate end caps.
 Alloy end caps are heavier than Poly end caps, creating more momentum in the rollers and an increased coasting effect.
 While the Poly end caps are high quality and built to last, the Alloy end caps maintain momentum better and are even longer lasting.